surlab/Park_et_al/code/README.md

 6. decoder_eval.py
    - Contains code for evaluation and visualization of population decoding performance
 7. glm_eval.py
-   - Contains code for evalulation and visualization of single neuron GLM performance
+   - Contains code for evalulation and visualization of single neuron GLM performance for **natural movies**

 ### Input files
 Each script expects a different kind of input files.